LucaDiFiori/NET_PRACTICE/README.md

 - **Communication links**: The physical or wireless connections (e.g., cables, radio waves) that allow data to be transmitted between nodes.
 - **Switches and routers**: Devices that manage data traffic and direct it between different parts of the network.
 - **Protocols**: Standardized rules (like TCP/IP) that dictate how data is transmitted and received.

+# BASIC CHARACTERISTICS
+Here’s a breakdown of the basic characteristics of a computer network

+- **Fault Tolerance**: Fault tolerance is the ability of a network to continue operating smoothly, even when one or more components fail.
+  - Networks achieve this by having redundant systems, meaning there are backups or alternative pathways for data to flow if one part of the network fails.

+- **Scalability**: Scalability refers to the network's ability to grow and manage increased demand without sacrificing performance.
+  (An example of scalable network is Internet)

+- **Quality of Service (QoS)**: QoS is the ability to prioritize certain types of network traffic to ensure performance for critical applications.
+  - In a network, different types of data (like voice, video, and regular file transfers) compete for bandwidth.
+QoS ensures that time-sensitive data (e.g., voice or video calls) gets priority over less critical traffic (e.g., file downloads).
+	This can be achieved by traffic shaping, bandwidth reservation, and traffic prioritization.

+- **Security**: Security refers to the measures taken to protect the network from unauthorized access, attacks, and data breaches.

+# NETWORK PROTOCOLS & COMUNICATIONS
+## What is Data Comunication?
+- **Definition**: Data communication is the exchange of data between nodes (such as computers, servers, smartphones, etc.) over a transmission medium (or link).